Daian García

-Daian Alberto García (born 15 February 1997) is an Argentine professional footballer who plays as a right winger for Gimnasia y Esgrima.
+Daian Alberto García (born 15 February 1997) is an Argentine professional footballer who plays as a right winger.

 Career

 García joined the ranks of Gimnasia y Esgrima in 2014, following a stint with local club Libertad de Concordia.
 Manager Pedro Troglio moved García into his senior team in December 2018, selecting him as a substitute in a league fixture at the Estadio Monumental Antonio Vespucio Liberti against River Plate; he later subbed the forward on for his pro debut, with García playing the final twenty-three minutes as they lost 3–1.
 García spent the 2019–20 season out on loan with Huracán Las Heras in Torneo Federal A, appearing twenty-two times in all competitions whilst scoring against Olimpo and Ferro Carril Oeste.